a-developer-and-her-mac/a-developer-and-her-mac/README.md

 I'm a Web Developer, always looking to deepen my understanding of what interests me.

-- 🌱 I’m currently furthering my knowledge of Web Development in general.
+- 🌱 I’m currently working my way through the React docs because I realized how beneficial it would be.

 - ⚡ Fun facts:
   - I'm working on learning Norwegian in my spare moments.